Frequently Asked Questions About Family Law

 There is no simple answer.
 In a mediated or collaborative divorce, it depends on how well you and your spouse work at resolving your issues.
 If you are both motivated to move quickly, the divorce can be done in a couple of months.
 But the pace of the case can be set based on your needs.
 When going through the courts, the average is around 18 months from the filing of the complaint until it is completed.
 Depending on where you live, it could be longer.
 In cases where you have negotiated a settlement, the time to finalize the divorce is much less.

 What are the grounds for divorce in New Jersey?

-New Jersey has two “no-fault” options for divorce: irreconcilable differences and eighteen month separation.
+New Jersey has two “no-fault” options for divorce: irreconcilable differences and 18-month separation.

 The “fault based” causes of action (grounds) are:

-- Imprisonment for a period of 18 consecutive months; and
+- Imprisonment for a period of 18 consecutive months